espressif/esp-idf/examples/system/ota/README.md

 make flash
 ```

-After first update, if you want to return back to factory app (or the first OTA partition, if factory partition is not present) then use the command `make erase_ota`.
+After first update, if you want to return back to factory app (or the first OTA partition, if factory partition is not present) then use the command `make erase_otadata`.
-It erases ota_data partition to initial.
+It erases the ota_data partition to initial state. **Take note that this assumes that the partition table of this project is the one that is on the device**.

 ### Step 5: Run the OTA Example